Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Development

 Edgegap, based in the region of Montréal, Canada, promotes its high-quality development and operations.
 Namely its product, development, and operations teams employ robust processes, including roadmap strategy, agile methodology, QA, and strict code reviews.
-It’s CI/CD pipeline spans development, staging, and production environments, resulting in a high-quality platform strong availability.
-The orchestrator's production is entirely in-house from Edgegap’s office in the region of Montréal by a strong and cohesive team.
+Its CI/CD pipeline spans development, staging, and production environments, resulting in a high-quality platform with strong availability.
+The orchestrator's production is entirely in-house from Edgegap's office in the region of Montréal by a strong and cohesive team.

 Edgegap consistently releases updates through sprints, maintaining a cadence of a release every two weeks on average, introducing new features, improvements and bug fixes each time.
 All listed in its release notes.